Hume Football Netball League: Current finals system

 The HFL & HNA currently uses the "McIntyre system".
 The final series is played over four weekends, with the grand final traditionally being played on the third Saturday of September.

-Traditionally since 1976 all finals for both fotball and netball have been played at the Walbundrie Showground.
-Since then the only finals to be played elsewhere were the 1989 Grand Final at East Lavington, 2019 Minor Semi-final at Urana Road Oval & 2022 Minor Semi-final at Howlong Sportsground.
+Traditionally since 1976 all finals for both football and netball have been played at the Walbundrie Showground.

+Since then the only finals to be played elsewhere were the 1989 Grand Final at East Lavington, 2019 Minor Semi-final at Urana Road Oval, 2022 Minor Semi-final at Howlong Sportsground and 2023 Minor Semi-final at Holbrook Sports Complex.